 ‘Built to last, and it took a hundred lives in as many days,’ he said with paternal pride as its fans spun slowly through the view, ‘that thing stands on enough blood to fill a sea.’

 A grin flickered over his lips as he watched another convoy head toward the Mill.
-The view was one of his best.
+This view was one of his best.
 He stared, counting the arcs cutting across the screen under his breath.
 It was hard to imagine he’d ever tried to hurt it.

 ‘You worked too well though didn’t you?
 Got us all in the end.
 Well…all except me.’

 That had been a close run thing.
 The scrubbed hadn’t wasted any time removing the architects once the Mill had kicked in and its function had become plain to see.
 There hadn’t been so much as a bar fight in the territories since then, hardly a child born either.
 There wasn’t much call for it when all most people could be bothered to do was get up and work.

 The Therapist cocked his head listening to the hiss from the blades he’d had built as they sucked the POW’s in their cages dry.

 ‘Don’t worry,’ he crooned, ‘Not long now; then all your problems will be over.’

 Prisoner #284 aka ‘The Therapist’ shook himself.
 He should be worrying about other things.
 They’d get round to him eventually even here on the frontier.